Xilinx/XRT/src/runtime_src/doc/toc/xbutil.rst

 xbutil
 ======

 This document describes the latest ``xbutil`` commands.
 These latest commands are default from 21.1 release.

 P.S: The older version of the commands can only be executed by adding ``--legacy`` switch .
 The documentation link of legacy version: `Vitis Application Acceleration Development Flow Documentation <https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/Chunk778393017.html>`_

+For an instructive video on xbutil commands listed below click `here <https://www.youtube.com/watch?v=nvU2ZBnAaz4>`_.

 **Global options**: These are the global options can be used with any command.